Stefan-Straka/Stefan-Straka/README.md

-## Hi there 👋 my name is Štefan Straka
+## Hi there 👋 I'm Štefan Straka
-## 🙋‍♂️ About me
+## 🧑‍💻 About me
-I am aspiring Junior Software Tester | Skilled in Manual & Automated Testing | Looking to Start a Career in Software Testing
+I am aspiring Junior Software Tester, skilled in Manual & Automated testing, looking to start a career in software testing.

 ## 🛠 Languages and Tools